Picture Books about Creative Thinking & Problem-Solving

-Explore picture books to promote independent thinkers in your classroom.
-They illustrate independent problem-solvers who develop creative ideas, make connections and are critical and creative thinkers.
+Explore picture books about creative thinking to promote independent and critical thinkers in your classroom.
+They illustrate problem-solvers who develop creative ideas, make connections and are creative thinkers.

 According to the IB learner profile, effective thinkers “use critical and creative thinking skills to analyse and take responsible action on complex problems.
 [They] exercise initiative in making reasoned, ethical decisions.”